 Currently, there are no requirements for transfers to and from non-custodial or self-hosted wallets.

 Korean VASPs and global VASPs targeting users in Korea should consider a risk-based approach to crypto compliance.
-Notabene helps VASPs and financial institutions comply with the Amendment to the Act on Reporting and Use of Certain Financial Transaction Information, closely related to the FATF’s Recommendation 16 “Crypto Travel Rule” as required by the Korea Financial Intelligence Unit (KoFIU.)
+Notabene helps VASPs and financial institutions comply with the Amendment to the Act on Reporting and Use of Certain Financial Transaction Information, closely related to the FATF’s Recommendation 16 “crypto Travel Rule” as required by the Financial Services Commission (FSC.)